Editing Paths

 To modify shapes with the trim and join tool, select the objects and select the trim and join tool.
 Paint over the sections of shapes that should be removed.
 The paint is indicated with a thin red line, and the sections intersecting the line will be removed.

-The sections are defined by parts of curve between two intersection points.
-Once the paint is released, the painted over sections are removed (cut out), and if possible, the shapes are joined at the intersection points.
+The sections are defined by parts of curves between two intersection points.
+Once the paint is released, the sections painted over by the mouse are removed (cut out), and if possible, the shapes are joined at the intersection points.

 To remove a single section (without painting a marker), hover over the path section with the mouse, and click when the section is indicated with a red line.